rtillery/fmtster/README.md

 **Indent**

 The fourth field indicates the number of tab units used on all output lines.
-This is added to the tab used internally for formatting the serialization.
+This is added to the tab used internally for formatting the serialization, so that the entire output is indented together.

 **NOTE**: The indent specifier may be ignored when outputting the first line of a given container.
 This is due to the need to differentiate between tab levels